Let's hear impressions from riders about their favorite gear that they used extensively last winter.

-This time, we looked at the skis, boots, and bindings used by Takaya Kawaguchi of TKY, who mainly skis in Nozawa Onsen and also skis in various places around Japan, including Rishiri Island.
+This time, we'll hear about the skis, boots, and bindings used by TKY Takaya Kawaguchi, who mainly operates in Nozawa Onsen and skis in various locations throughout Japan, including Rishiri Island.

 Rider Profile